Data Visualization

 There is still a lot of work to do in data visualization education and literacy!
 Right now, my work is a bit more comprehension-based.
 I believe that once we have an understanding of how people make meaning from data visualizations, we can better address the ways in which we should be creating data visualizations.
 Ideas for future work I’d like to be a part of:

 - Develop curriculum and pedagogy to teach students to be conscious creators of data visualization.
-This means that assessment of student creations must rely on the comprehensibility of the work, not just the technical or aesthetic features
+This means that assessment of student creations must rely on the comprehensibility of the work, not just the technical or aesthetic features.
+My literacy framework aims to provide instructor-facing questions to be an actionable pedagogical tool.

 Presentations